Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 You have just done some complex analysis of networks.
 There are many more ways to think about this type of data.
 I hope that you can see the usefulness of this abstraction of the biological data.
 If you are interested in networks I recommend reading the igraph documentation.
 It has a lot of good information and citations for the theory of networks.

+If you want to pursue more advanced methods of gene network construction, one that performs well and has excellent documentation and tutorials is Weighted Gene Correlation Network Analysis.
+It is similar to what we did here but uses more sophisticated methods for determining correlations and cutoff thresholds.
+[WGCNA website](https://labs.genetics.ucla.edu/horvath/htdocs/CoexpressionNetwork/Rpackages/WGCNA/)